The relationship between learner engagement and performance

 How engagement positively affects the workplace

-● Building a culture of learning: Engaged employees are more likely to encourage their colleagues to participate in learning, too.
-These “learning ambassadors” are also willing to assist any colleague that asks for their help.
-That way, they help instill a culture of learning among employees and across the workplace.
+Engaged employees are more likely to encourage their colleagues to participate in learning, too.
+These “learning ambassadors” are also willing to assist any colleague who asks for their help.
+That way, they help instill a learning culture among employees and the workplace.

-● Providing rewarding experiences: Engaging training content is a way of empowering learning.
+Engaging training content is an empowering way of learning.
 When employees are engaged on all levels, they begin to hold themselves accountable for meeting milestones and achieving performance goals.
 And reaching their goals provides them with a sense of personal achievement.
-To put it simply, it makes them happier, and studies have shown that happy employees are 12% more productive than their unhappy colleagues.

 What is the impact of disengagement?